 If DIY-ing isn't your jam, there are plenty of scalp products on the market to help loosen those dead skin cells and product buildup.
 Here are a few of our favorites.

-Pratasiewicz suggests this scalp scrub to gently exfoliate the skin and unclog pores.
+Pratasiewicz suggests this scalp scrub from Ouai to gently exfoliate the skin and unclog pores.
 The formula keeps the skin hydrated with nourishing and moisturizing ingredients and also doubles as a body scrub.

 This plant-based pick utilizes the resurrection plant's healing and moisturizing properties to essentially "resurrect" scalp and hair health, according to the brand.

 This two-part kit includes a nourishing oil and a detoxifying base meant to loosen and remove buildup while delivering skin-loving nutrients to the scalp.

 Many salons offer in-house treatments to help detox the scalp, which provides a more luxurious (and typically more effective) result.
 Most salons will steam the scalp to help loosen buildup, then they'll thoroughly scrub the entire scalp with an over-the-counter option.
 The treatment is usually complete with a scalp-focused shampoo and conditioner.
-We recommend the Hair & Scalp Mist Treatment at Spiral (X, Y, Z) in New York City.
+We recommend the Hair and Scalp Mist Treatment at Spiral (X, Y, Z) in New York City.

 Johnson says she will assess the client's scalp first and decide on either a salicylic acid or bentonite clay treatment.
 "That will sit on, then it will get shampooed and conditioned," she says.
 "Then it will go under the steamer, which is a hydrator: it steams like when you're getting your face steamed, you're going to steam your scalp."